This post may contain affiliate links. Read our disclosure policy.

 blueberry muffins in the muffin tins with crumb topping covering the tops

-Ingredients for Moist Blueberry Muffins
+Ingredients for Blueberry Crumble Muffins

 • Granulated sugar and brown sugar: the combination adds sweetness and texture.